 Mexico City has always been a place I’m passing through, which is funny to say as it’s one of the most populated cities in the world.
 I grew up going to Cuernavaca in Morelos with my family, which is just an hour or so south of the city, and Mexico City was always the place that we flew in and out of.
 It wasn’t until 2015 that I started exploring Mexico city — and I’ve been hooked ever since!

-The culinary scene in Mexico city is somewhat insane.
-Some of the best food, service and experiences have been from restaurants in Mexico city!
-If it’s your first time to Mexico City, right after you book your plane ticket try and find reservations at Enrique Olvera’s Pujol.
+The culinary scene in Mexico City is somewhat insane.
+Some of the best food, service, and experiences have been from restaurants in Mexico city!
+If it’s your first time in Mexico City, right after you book your plane ticket try and find reservations at Enrique Olvera’s Pujol.
 His restaurant put Mexican fine dining on the map and it’s a mind-blowing experience.
 It’s great for lunch or dinner, honestly whatever you can get!
 Be sure to watch Nexflix’s Chef’s Table episode (season 2) on the restaurant.
-I’ve included quite a bit below for food options, but if you are only in Mexico city for a handful of days, here’s where I’d send you!
+I’ve included quite a bit below for food options, but if you are only in Mexico City for a handful of days, here’s where I’d send you!
 For breakfast, you’ll definitely have to stop by Panadería Rosetta, for some of the best pastries I’ve ever had – looking at you, Paris.
 Niddo and Lardo are both fantastic brunch options.
 My favorite lunch spot is Maximo, followed very closely by Gabriela Cámara’s incredible seafood staple, Contramar.
 If you’re feeling like a break from Mexican, some of the best Israeli cuisine I’ve come across outside of Tel Aviv was at Merkavá!
 Dinner is a must at Meroma, Botánico and Rosetta.

 Mexico City is so expansive it makes Los Angeles feel like a compact city.
 The good news is that most of this guide covers about 4 neighborhoods, so I won’t have you bopping around town.
-They happen to be where the most exciting restaurants, quality shopping, and beautiful history are: Condesa, Roma, Juarez, and Polonco!
+They happen to be where the most exciting restaurants, quality shopping, and beautiful history are: Condesa, Roma, Juarez, and Polanco!
 I’ve put a map below so you can get an idea of where they are in the context of CDMX!
 Although I love walking between these neighborhoods, Ubers are quite cheap in Mexico City and I’ve found them the best way to bop around town.
 The Mexico City Metro is also a great way easily navigate through the city, but beware of rush hour in the mornings and late afternoons as it gets pretty congested with foot traffic!